dronefleet/mavlink/README.md

     MavlinkMessage message;
     while ((message = connection.next()) != null) {
         // The received message could be either a Mavlink1 message, or a Mavlink2 message.
-        // To check if the message is a Mavlink2 message, you could do the following: if (message instanceof Mavlink2Message) {
+        // To check if the message is a Mavlink2 message, we could do the following: if (message instanceof Mavlink2Message) {
             // This is a Mavlink2 message.
         }